For New Composition Students

 Students who intend to apply for the composition degree program should plan on taking:

 Until you have been officially accepted into the Composition degree program, students who desire this degree program should declare a Bachelor of Arts in Music.
 Changing your declared degree from the BA major to the BM in composition is a very easy process.
 Once you have permission to declare the composition major, it is simply a matter of filling out a new major declaration form in the Music office.

 Transfer students may bypass MUS 120 with permission based upon composition submissions (2 or 3 short contrasting compositions) and sufficient audition on primary instrument.
 It will normally take transfer students 3 years to complete the degree requirements.
 A probationary year may be required before transfer students can officially declare a major in composition.

 The Bachelor of Music in Composition degree has a strong performance component.
 There are two recital requirements: a half recital on your primary instrument w/ MUS 364; a full composition recital w/ MUS420

-For more information contact Dr. Maria Roditeleva-Wibe, head of the composition program.
-She can be reached by calling the Dept. of Music at 509-963-1216.
+For more information contact Dr. Martin Kennedy, head of the composition program.
+He can be reached by calling the Dept. of Music at 509-963-1216.

 Prolific composer and renowned voice professor Vijay Singh will be highlighted in the February 16 brBrahms Sonatas On Strings, Piano At CWU